Melsso/All-Chat/README.md

 # Social Network Platform

-Welcome to the Social Network Platform project!
+Welcome to the All-Chat project!
 This project aims to create a fully functional social networking website where users can create accounts, log in, view other people's posts, add friends, and chat with friends.
 This platform will be developed with a focus on both frontend and backend technologies, ensuring a seamless user experience and robust backend support.

 ## Features